Schulik/aiolos/README.txt

 In order to install and run Aiolos, we recommend the following steps:

 1.)
-Clone this git repository (This presumably has just been done) via 2.)
-Install the EIGEN library
+Clone this git repository (This presumably has just been done) via 'git clone https://github.com/Schulik/aiolos/' 2.)
+Install the EIGEN library via https://eigen.tuxfamily.org 3.)
-3.)
 Compile, details below
 4.)
 Run, details below